 The Solution #11 provides a detailed role of EAS and EES as CAPIF entities in order to support discovery and invocation of EAS Service APIs for ETSI MEC entities.

 EES supporting EAS's and other entity's (e.g. ETSI MEP or MEC App.) access to service APIs exposed by other EAS, in the context of CAPIF, will be addressed in the normative phase.
-The newly identified IE for CAPF APIs has an impact to 3GPP TS 23.222 [16] to be addressed in the normative phase.
+The newly identified IE for CAPIF APIs has an impact to 3GPP TS 23.222 [16] to be addressed in the normative phase.